5 Awesome Beginner Kettlebell Exercises for Beginners

 Oh and it’s super easy as well!

-Just start off by bending your knees slightly and placing the kettlebell a bit below your hips.
+Just start off by bending your knees slightly and hold the kettlebell a bit below your hips.
 Next, lift up the kettlebell in an explosive fashion (but not so much that you’re losing balance) and bring it up to just a little bit above your shoulders.

 3. Figure 8s